 “If your service is not located within radiology, it will be important to establish strong links as this will help you with the introduction of specific imaging protocols for 3D work,” said Dr. Metherall.
 “For example, we slightly modified the cardiac CT protocol for heart segmentations as we wanted more contrast in the right side of the heart.
 Of course, being embedded within radiology makes the process a lot easier.”

 Dr. Metherall pointed out that there are many cases where the expected outcome is not a 3D model, but rather a measurement or 3D visualization, such as a surface-rendered model or volume rendering.
 3D models are useful to “get a sense of scale and better plan your procedures,” says Dr. Metherall.

 The printer technology and software are vital as this can help efficiency down the line.
 Dr. Metherall says that while segmentation can be time-consuming, it is more cost-effective than being in the OR.
 Plus, with methods to semi or fully automate this work and once the team has more experience, the time to do this task reduces.

 For IT infrastructure, Peter Metherall notes the importance of having good connectivity with the PACS system, and if based in radiology, to connect with the radiology information system.
-Also having a separate storage is important as often the files are too large to store on the PACS system and he suggests working with the IT department to avoid having to figure out the back-ups with resilient storage.
+Having separate storage is important also as often the files are too large to store on the PACS system.
+He suggests working with the IT department to avoid having to figure out the back-ups with resilient storage.
 The latest edition of Mimics further integrates into the clinical workflow through a module that easily connects with hospitals’ PACS systems.
 Moreover, this update allows better management of 3D printing objects and relate image data using the new DICOM Encapsulated STL standard.

 5. Secure funding